DownTheMatrix/MyReads-Book-Tracking-App/README.md

 To get started:

+* clone the project or download it as a .zip file
+* open the terminal
 * cd into the project folder
-* in the terminal, install all project dependencies with `npm install`
+* install all project dependencies with `npm install`
 * start the development server with `npm start`

 ## Search Terms